Students working with a young patient in occupational therapy.

 What You’ll Learn

-We deliver our program in person at our main campus in Bismarck, ND, as well as through live, interactive video conferencing at our distance learning locations in Fargo, ND, and Billings, MT.
-Each of our locations features an on-site, faculty-managed pro bono clinic and offers a wide variety of experiential learning opportunities, including face-to-face labs.
+We deliver both programs in person on our main campus in Bismarck, ND, as well as through hybrid on-site (2-3 days/week) instruction and hybrid model interactive video conferencing at the Fargo Butler Center and the University of Mary - Billings.
+Each of our locations houses a student-run pro bono clinic and serves as a venue for a wide range of experiential learning opportunities, including face-to-face labs.

 Mary’s occupational therapy program is distinguished by its focus on our communities — both locally in our pro bono clinic and globally, including a 10-day summer service program at “La Alegría en el Señor” school in Lima, Peru.